Assisting in broadening awareness on cannabis. We need your comments! I would like to have as much support as possible!

 The Secretary of HHS received the following notice from WHO (non-relevant text removed):

-The World Health Organization (WHO) presents its compliments to Member States and Associate Members and has the pleasure of informing that the 40th Expert Committee on Drug Dependence (ECDD) will meet in Geneva from 4 to 8 June 2018.
-The 40th ECDD will convene in a special session to review cannabis and cannabis-related substances on their potential to cause dependence, abuse and harm to health, and potential therapeutic applications.
+The World Health Organization (WHO) presents its compliments to Member States and Associate Members and has the pleasure of informing that the 41th Expert Committee on Drug Dependence (ECDD) will meet in Geneva from 12 to 16 November 2018.
+The 41th ECDD will convene to review psychoactive substances on their potential to cause dependence, abuse and harm to health, and their potential therapeutic applications.
 WHO will make recommendations to the UN Secretary-General on the need for and level of international control of these substances.
-Recommendations made from the 39th meeting can be found on the ECDD website (https://www.who.int/mason/entity/medicines/news/2017/letter-DG-39thECDDrecommendations.pdf?ua=1).

 Once the Secretariat has received the contact details, focal points will be given further instructions and direct access to an online questionnaire.
-The questionnaires will be analysed by the Secretariat and prepared as a report that will be published on the ECDD website (https://www.who.int/medicines/access/controlled-substances/ecdd/en/) prior to the 40th ECDD meeting.
-The provisional agenda for the meeting will also be made available in advance on the ECDD website.
+The questionnaires will be analysed by the Secretariat and prepared as a report that will be shared with the Committee for review.

 Member States are also encouraged to provide any additional relevant information (unpublished or published) that is available on these substances to: email@example.com.
 This information will be an invaluable contribution to the ECDD and all submissions will be treated as confidential.